 You’ve seen them on Instagram and Pinterest, but have you tried making your own smoothie bowl for breakfast yet?!?
 They are exactly what you need for these hot summer mornings.
 And seriously why drink your breakfast as a smoothie when you can eat it?

 It took me a few trials to figure out the perfect combination of milk:fruit:frozen fruit to get the right consistency, so I wanted to share with you an easy smoothie bowl how-to.
-Follow the the recipe below for how much of each ingredient to add, but the type of fruit you use doesn’t matter.
+All it takes is a bit of milk and a few basic frozen fruits you can find at and wholesale frozen fruit supplier australia.
+Follow the recipe below for how much of each ingredient to add, but the type of fruit you use doesn’t matter.

 I personally like to use almond milk (coconut or cows milk would also work), fresh pineapple, and frozen strawberries, mango, and PItaya Plus dragon fruit.
 Occasionally I’ll add spinach to make it a ‘green’ smoothie bowl.
 I also typically add whey protein power because I make my smoothie bowl post workout.
 Another popular add in is maca powder, which has been found to give you a boost of energy.
 I throw all these ingredients into my Vitamix and start blending.